andrelandgraf/react-datalist-input/README.md

 - The callback function that will be called whenever the user types into the input field
 - Exposing this function supports use cases like resetting states on empty input field
+- The callback will receive the `newValue` of type string from `event.target.value`

+### <a name="markdown-header-onClick"></a>onClick

+- The callback function that will be called whenever the user clicks the input field
+- This callback is exposed so you can implement `clearOnClickInput` on your own if you pass the `value` prop
+- The callback will receive the `currentInput` of type string based on `clearOnClickInput` and the last user input.